ept/blog/_posts/2007-12-07-trends-2008-web-access-everywhere-e-commerce.md

 observers are now rather more cautious when it is announced that the mobile web is finally here, and that it is about to engulf the mainstream consumer.

-<p>In such an environment it is refreshing to hear
-the opinion of a neutral organisation who simply observes what is going on in the minds of consumers worldwide.
+In such an environment it is refreshing to hear the opinion of a neutral organisation who simply observes what is going on in the minds of consumers worldwide.
 [Trendwatching.com](http://www.trendwatching.com/) produces well researched monthly briefings on the